chromium/chromium/components/memories/README.md

 Service implementation for Chrome Memories history clustering feature.

-This is implemented as a component to allow //components/omnibox to depend on this feature, as well as future iOS compatibility.
+Memories is implemented as a [a layered component](https://sites.google.com/a/chromium.org/dev/developers/design-documents/layered-components-design).

+This was done to allow the component to depend on //components/omnibox as well as to enable iOS compatibility.